metablaster/WindowsFirewallRuleset/README.md

 to easily switch between branches or to contribute code.
 - VS Code is preferred and recommended editor to navigate project and edit scripts for your needs or contribution.
-- If you get VSCode, you'll also need powershell extension for code navigation and PowerShell specific features.
+- If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell specific features.
 - To navigate and edit code with VSCode, `PSScriptAnalyzer` is recommended otherwise editing experience\
 may behave really odd due to other project settings.